monospaced/angular-qrcode/README.md

 ### ES2015 + webpack

-If we add the following to `webpack.config.js`:
+Add the following to `webpack.config.js`:

 ````js
 new webpack.ProvidePlugin({